-Contact 2 Introduction 4 Main Benefits of the Scheme Summary of the benefits available to you.
-5 Cost of Membership Your contributions; Employer contributions; Additional Voluntary Contributions (AVCs) 6 Final Pensionable Salary How your Final Pensionable Salary is worked out.
-9 Benefits at Retirement Your options at retirement - pension or cash lump sum plus a smaller pension; payment of your pension; Normal or Early Retirement; III-Health/Disability provisions 10 Protection in Retirement 20 Pension increases; spouse's pension; Lump Sum Death Benefit.
-Death in Service Benefits if you die whilst an active member of the Scheme: Life assurance, spouse's/civil partner's and children's pensions.
-23 Leaving the Scheme 26 The benefits and options available to you: a refund of your contributi a transfer out of your pension benefits; a deferred pension.
-Other Information Part-timers; Pension Sharing on Divorce; Family Leave; Temporary absence; Readmission; Civil Partners; The 40 Year Maximum and additional information.
-33 Nomination Form Glossary 47
+Contact 2 Introduction 4 Main Benefits of the Scheme Why it is in your interests to join.
+5 Joining Are you eligible?
+How to join; transfers-in to the Scheme.
+6 Costs of Membership Your contributions; Employer contributions; AVC s.
+8 Benefits at Retirement Your options at retirement - pension or cash lump sum plus a small pension; payment of your pension; Normal or Early Retirement; III-Health/Disability provisions 11 er Protection in Retirement Benefits overview; increases to your pension once in payment; spouse's and children's pensions; Lump Sum Death Benefit.
+22 Death in Service Your benefits if you die whilst an active member of the Scheme : Life assurance, spouse's/civil partner's and children's pensions.
+24 Leaving the Scheme The benefits and options available to you: a refund of your contribution a transfer out of your pension benefits; a deferred pension.
+26 ons; Special provisions Special provisions that apply to certain existing members: The 40 Ye Maximum; Old Benefit Members; Compulsory Retirement.
+32 ar Other Information Part-timers; Pension Sharing on Divorce; Family Leave; Temporary absence; Civil Partners and additional information.
+34 Application Form/Nomination Form Glossary 49